Dr. Katherine Bradshaw

-His hobbies include computers and cars.
+In his spare time, he enjoys cars, computers, woodworking and word puzzles.
 He has taught at BGSU since 1994.

 B.A., Broadcast Journalism, University of Wisconsin-Milwaukee; M.A., Counseling of Psychology, Alaska Pacific University.

-Ken teaches the Video Editing course in the Department of Journalism and Public Relations.
+Ken teaches the Video Editing course in Journalism and Public Relations.
 He also works as the advisor for BG24 News, the semi-weekly, live, half-hour student produced newscast.

 In 15 years of teaching, Ken has taught courses in broadcast management, broadcast writing, news reporting, sports reporting and field and studio production.
 He was a news and sports anchor and reporter for stations in five different markets during an 18-year career in the television industry.
 He helped write and produce a documentary that was nominated for an Emmy award.
 Ken also spends summers doing baseball play-by-play in the Alaska Baseball League.
 He has won regional awards for his play-by-play broadcasts.
 Ken is involved with the National Press Photographer’s Association and the Radio and Television Digital News Association.

 Julie K. Hagenbuch

 B.A., broadcast journalism, Bowling Green State University; M.A., mass communication, Bowling Green State University

 Over the last 10 years, Mrs. Hagenbuch has worked in various aspects of the communications field including the governmental, advertising and healthcare industries.
 Most recently, she was senior communications specialist at the Fortune 500 building manufacturer Owens Corning, where she oversaw their global publication for over 20,000 employees as well as speech writing for the CEO.